 Arriving in Patagonia we found our way easily to the High Spirit shop and spent some time trying out all the flutes.

 I found out that the ones that I liked the looks of, didn’t always feel right or have the tone I wanted.

-Their website does a great job of giving you examples of the tone and pitch of the flutes, but for me, I really needed hands on.
+Their website does a great job of giving you examples of the tone and pitch of the flutes, but for me, I really needed hands-on.

-If you click on the link above for the Condor Bass, Key of E you will actually be able to hear what the flute sounds like as Odell Borg (the owner) plays as short melody.
+If you click on the link above for the Condor Bass, Key of E you will actually be able to hear what the flute sounds like as Odell Borg (the owner) plays as a short melody.

 The flute that Rob already had that he bought in Montezuma Castle after listening to Harry Seavey’s music echo through the ruins was a Sparrow Hawk – key of A in Aromatic Cedar.

 I have to say that I love the little pocket flute.
 It’s so easy to play and has a clear crisp voice.

 Also, and I know this sounds weird, but if you hold the end up to your nose the most wonderful smell emanates from it.